Grab some common household products to get your toilet bowl clean and fresh, no matter how badly it’s stained.

 Can I use a can of Coke to clean my toilet?

 Coca-Cola is very acidic.
 Many people have had luck pouring a can into the toilet bowl and letting it sit overnight.
 After a quick scrub and flush the next morning, they say the stains are gone.
-I haven’t tried it, to be honest, because it seems like I’d just be inviting ants to a feast.
+I haven’t tried it because it seems like I’d just be inviting ants to a feast.

 Can I use WD-40 to clean my toilet?

 WD-40 is a mineral oil-based spray.
 It’s fantastic at silencing squeaky hinges or loosening tight screws.
 It can help loosen rusty residue in toilet bowls, but that doesn’t mean it’s a good approach.
-Most counties forbid pouring mineral oil down drains because it winds up in the water supply.
-That’s why you shouldn’t flush it, either.
+Most municipalities forbid pouring mineral oil down drains because it winds up in the water supply, and that’s why you shouldn’t flush it, either.

-Can I use Downy or fabric softener to keep my toilet smelling fresh?
+Can fabric softener keep my toilet smelling fresh?

-There’s a “cleaning hack” circulating on Pinterest and in some Facebook groups, which suggests adding a fabric softener like Downy to the toilet tank.
+A “cleaning hack” circulating online says to add a fabric softener like Downy to the toilet tank.
 The idea is that it’ll freshen the bowl with every flush.
-But, this is another cleaning hack that can cause damage, and it doesn’t work well.
-The ingredients in the fabric softener can damage your toilet’s flapper seal.
+But, the ingredients in the fabric softener will damage your toilet’s flapper seal.
 Then your commode won’t flush properly and is likely to keep running.
-Besides, flushing releases all but one or two inches of water from the tank, so you’d just be flushing pricey fabric softener down the drain.
+Besides, flushing releases most of the water in the toilet tank, so you’ll just be flushing fabric softener down your drain.
 Literally.